luposdate3000/luposdate3000/documentation/README-database-internals.md

 The module [shared_inline](../src/luposdate3000_shared_inline) is at compile time copy pasted into every other module.
 This allows the compiler to inline every function, but on the other hand, this costs a lot of compile time.

-Dependencies to other modules are automatically detected by parsing the source-code, and scanning all the import-statements JS and native compilation requires a full list of all even implicitly used modules.
+Dependencies to other modules are automatically detected by parsing the source-code, and scanning all the import-statements.
-JVM compilation only requires the directly used modules to be present in the compiletime classpath.
+Due to dependency-order errors within gradle, all targets get a full recoursive list of all their dependencies directly, even, if for example the jvm source-code should be able to compile without the recoursive dependencies.